Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-This bread recipe yields soft and moist bread buns, which appeals to the taste of (my) kids!
+This recipe yields soft and moist bread buns, which appeals to the taste of (my) kids!
 You also do not make a large batch of buns with this recipe.
-So if you’d like to make more bread buns, simply double up the recipe.
+So if you’d like to make more buns, simply double up the recipe.

 I changed the recipe slightly – substituted honey with sugar – and I like it better this way.
 However, the recipe might have contained a little bit more liquid (probably just so that it would still be moist the next day), which made the cone slightly soggy.
 So if you’d want, you can bake the buns in a muffin pan and then place the buns onto the cones separately.
 Or you can bake on the same day as you would eat them.